stevechanieee/-1-BFloat16/README.md

  v"8.6"
 ```

+The most recent version of CUDA.jl also required a compute capability version of 5.0 (or higher).

-An interim summary of the compute capability versions are shown in Table 1 below:
+An interim summary of the compute capability versions (ranging from 1.0 through 8.6) are shown in Table 1 below:

 **Table 1**
 <table>